xdspacelab/openvslam/docs/ros_package.rst

 Subscriber
 ^^^^^^^^^^

+Subscribers continually receive images.
-Subscriber continually receives images.
-Please do any one of the following.
+Please execute one of the following command snippets in the new terminal.

 ..
 NOTE ::

-    Please set option arguments like the same as :ref:`OpenVSLAM Example <chapter-example>`.
+    Option arguments are the same as :ref:`the examples of OpenVSLAM <chapter-example>`.

 Tracking and Mapping
 --------------------

 We provide an example snippet for visual SLAM.
-The source code is placed at ``./ros/src/openvslam/src/run_slam.cc``.
+The source code is placed at ``./openvslam/ros/src/openvslam/src/run_slam.cc``.

 .. code-block:: bash

     source /path/to/openvslam/ros/devel/setup.bash
     rosrun openvslam run_slam \
-        -v /path/to/orb_vocab/orb_vocab.dbow2 \
+        -v /path/to/orb_vocab.dbow2 \
-        -c /path/to/aist_living_lab_1/config.yaml
+        -c /path/to/config.yaml

 Localization
 ------------